 Amenities: outhouse

-Fees: 11.50 CAD per night per vehicle
+Fees: 12 CAD per night per vehicle

 Popular nearby attractions: Lake Louise and surrounding hiking trails (I suggest Mt Saint Piran), Moraine Lake and surrounding hiking trails, Lake Louise ski resort with gondola operating in summer, Herbert Lake, Hector Lake, Bow Lake, Peyto Lake

 If youβre driving from Banff, Lake Louise Overflow Parking is about 6 km before you reach Lake Louise.
-It is clearly signed on the Trans-Canada Highway.
-Lake Louise Overflow is a big parking lot for vehicles only and itβs located right next to the overflow parking lot for Lake Louise & Moraine Lake shuttles.

-- Wapiti Campground β itβs right next to the Travel Alberta Information Centre in Canmore and all tent sites & RV sites are first come first serve.
-You can arrive any time and self-register at the kiosk: the fee for a tent site is 32 CAD per night per campsite and the fee for powered RV sites is 42 CAD.
-The campground has hot running water, flushable toilets, drinking water, and hot showers (3 CAD per 1 shower token).
-Free Wi-Fi is available at the Information Centre.
-Even though itβs close to the highway, we enjoyed the mountain views all around us.
+Itβs right next to the Travel Alberta Information Centre in Canmore, and all tent sites & RV sites are first come first serve.
+You can arrive any time and self-register at the kiosk: the fee for a tent site is 32 CAD per night per campsite, and the fee for powered RV sites is 42 CAD pre unit per night.

-- Bow River Campground β is a reservable campground with 7 unserviced sites (31 CAD + reservation fee 12 CAD) and 59 power+water sites (47 CAD + reservation fee 12 CAD).
+It’s a reservable campground with 7 walk-in tenting sites (31 CAD + reservation fee 12 CAD) and 59 power + water sites (47 CAD + reservation fee 12 CAD).
 You can reserve a site here.
+They offer hot showers for 3 CAD/token.

-- Three Sisters Campground β first come first serve campground located 12 km east of Canmore on Highway 1.
+This is a first come first serve campground located 12 km east of Canmore on Highway 1.
 There are 36 sites for both RVs and tents for 31 CAD per night per campsite.

-Bow River Campground & Three Sisters Campground are located in Bow Valley Provincial Park and from June 2021 all vehicles parking at the provincial park and on public land in Kananaskis Country and the Bow Valley must purchase a Kananaskis Conservation Pass.
-You can buy it online or in-person at Kananaskis Visitor Centers & Canmore Nordic Centre.
+Bow River Campground & Three Sisters Campground are located in Bow Valley Provincial Park, and from June 2021 all vehicles parking at the provincial park and on public land in Kananaskis Country and the Bow Valley must purchase a Kananaskis Conservation Pass.
+You can buy it online or in person at Kananaskis Visitor Centers & Canmore Nordic Centre.
 The day pass costs 15 CAD for one vehicle, and the yearly pass costs 90 CAD for two vehicles.

 TIP